 - Descriptive Analysis: In this type of analysis, we analyze the past data and draw some insights.
-The most common analysis type is used to determine ‘what happened’.
-For example, what can we do to attract more target audiences, what did we do better/bad this year, what was our revenue for the quarter?
+The most common analysis type is used to determine ‘what happened.’
+For example, what can we do to attract more target audiences?
+What did we do better or worse this year?
+What was our revenue for the quarter?

-- Diagnostic Analysis: The next type of diagnosis determines ‘why’ something happened.
-For example, why were we not able to gain new clients, why couldn’t we retain our customers, or even why did the sales of a particular product go up in a particular month, say February.
+- Diagnostic Analysis: The next type of analysis determines ‘why something happened.’
+For example, why were we not able to gain new clients?
+Why couldn’t we retain our customers?
+Why did the sales of a particular product go up in a particular month?
 Diagnosing the root cause gives a reason why something happened.

 - Predictive Analysis: We make predictions based on the information collected and the root-cause analysis.
 For example, sales of clothes shoot up during festival seasons and down afterward.
-This happens almost every year – so we know that there are specific periods when the sales of clothes are at a peak.
+This happens almost every year.
+Thus, we know that there are specific periods when the sales of clothes are at peak.

 Excel is one of the most widely used and powerful tools used for the analysis of small to medium datasets.
-For enormous datasets, there are many other advanced tools, but Excel is an excellent way to start learning data analysis and doing hands-on projects.
+For enormous datasets, there are many other advanced tools, but Excel is an excellent way to start learning data analysis and getting hands-on experience.
 In this section, we will analyze a small set of data using Excel features.
+So, let’s start.

 1. Data Collection

-Note that you can get the data from Text/CSV files, Web, database, files, etc.
+Note that you can get the data from Text/CSV files, Web, database, files, and so on.

 Note that this data has a lot of inconsistencies to better understand the example.
-Usually, the data that we have to analyze has millions of records with so many inconsistencies like missing values, incorrect values, inconsistent values, extra white spaces, duplicate values, etc.
+Usually, the data that we have to analyze has millions of records with so many inconsistencies like missing values, incorrect values, inconsistent values, extra white spaces, duplicate values, and so forth.

 Click on the remove duplicates icon to do the needful:

 We can also split/merge columns using a delimiter.
-Suppose we want to take only the numeric part of the Income and not the ‘$’ symbol, we can create a new column with only the values using the delimiter as $.
-Use the Text to Column icon for this:
+Suppose we want to take only the numeric part of the Income and not the ‘$’ symbol.
+For that, we can create a new column with only the values using the delimiter as $.
+Use the Text to Columns option for this.

 After splitting, we get something like this:

-There are some inconsistencies in the data.
-See that the Gender column has four values, namely M, Male, F, and Female.
+There are still some inconsistencies in the data.
+Notice that the Gender column has four values, namely M, Male, F, and Female.
 M and Male are the same things as are F and Female.
 Thus, we need to create a single code.
 For this, we can sort and filter the data and then replace all the inconsistent values.
 Let’s do it for F and Female.

 We can do the same for M and Male.
-Assume that we want to delete the rows where salary is less than 5000.
+Assume that we want to delete the rows where the salary is less than 5,000.
 We can sort and filter data accordingly.

 Excel will prompt you if you want to delete the entire row:

-There are many other features like forecast sheets, data analysis, etc., for which we need a lot of data.
-You can try downloading sample datasets from the web and play around with them using Excel and try to find some insights about data.
+There are many other features like forecast sheets and data analysis for which we need a lot of data.
+You can try downloading sample datasets from the web and work with them using Excel and try to find some insights about data.

 People are also reading: